 After rendering, yes, venison tallow is little waxy, and has a higher melting point, meaning it will firm up on a plate, or in your mouth.
 This can be a problem, say, if you’re making venison sausage with 100% venison fat, but less so with bacon, and it’s all about the cure, how much fat you leave on, and how it’s cooked, in my mind.

-A good bacon cure uses sugar, or in the case of this recipe, maple sugar.
+A good bacon cure uses sugar, or in the case of this recipe, maple sugar (you can sub brown sugar).
 Sugar especially, works magic on fat.
 After curing, then smoking and slow cooking, a lot of the fat renders out, and creates drippings that you can put a tray under the bacon in the smoker and catch for seasoning things, like sauces and soups.
 The sugar changes the texture of the fat a bit too, and makes it more appealing, in my mind, it’s a bit hard to describe, but it gets candied a bit, translucent, and, it just tastes better.

 Lastly, bacon is made to be cooked/rendered a bit, which….removes the fat.
 If you don’t want the rendered fat in what your making, drain it off, and don’t eat it.
 It’s that simple.
 Collect the rendered tallow in a jar for your bird feeders, and just eat the cooked bacon, problem solved.

 Why I usually dice venison bacon